Updated: Mar 20

 Common digestive issues including bloating, abdominal pain, constipation, and loose stool may also suggest an issue with inflammation.
 Chronic inflammation throughout the body can contribute to leaky gut syndrome , or intestinal permeability, which can cause bacteria and toxins to “leak” through the intestinal wall into the rest of the body.
 A “leaky gut ” can further fuel ongoing systemic inflammation and contribute to digestive symptoms such as abdominal distention and irregular bowel movements.
 This is a cycle that will continue to feed itself.
 Not addressing the gut issues can keep your body in an inflammatory state.

-After being in a heightened state of stress and awareness these last 18 months, many of us are able to check the boxes on all of these, or one at the very least.
+After being in a heightened state of stress and awareness these last couple years, many of us are able to check the boxes on a lot of these.
 Take a deeper look at what is happening with your health.
 Ask yourself "what is the root cause of my fatigue, my runny nose, my rash?"
 Often the symptoms have underlying causes; like the stress, poor diet choices, and sedentary lifestyles.
 I suggest starting with a daily journal.
 Write out EVERYTHING!
 What did you eat?
 How did it make you feel?
 What movement did you do?
 How did it make you feel?
 How did your body respond?
 Did you get a runny nose?
 Did you feel stomach pain?
 Write out how your body responded emotionally, physically and even spiritually.
 Do this for the week, then next week we will dig deeper into how we can start to shift AWAY from the inflammatory factors using nutrition, movement and meditation.

 *As always, if you feel that you have inflammation in your body, please reach out to your healthcare practitioner for proper blood work and diagnosis.